Here you go!

 "Uh, my Lord," Jee began before he cleared his throat.
 "The messenger caught a fever from exhaustion and died a few days later after your departure."

 "What?"
 Zuko exclaimed before he narrowed his eyes as he growled out, "Are you sure it was a fever that killed him?"

 "That is what the physician's assistant told me," Jee explained.

 "It seems too convenient that the messenger who brought a false message died so soon," he said.
-"Send for the Palace Physician.
+"Send for the Physician Toshiro.
 I want to ask him some questions."

 "He is not here at the moment, my lord," Jee spoke up.
 "He received news that one of his daughters has given birth and he has gone to visit her."